 There are a large number of specialized core facilities available on campus.
 These include a fully equipped electron microscope facility, nucleotide sequencing core facility, media preparation facility, and fermentation facility.
 There is a transgenic mouse facility to which we have ample access.
 Of particular importance is the High Resolution Imaging Core Facility which has three Leica TCS NT confocal instruments equipped with an assortment of lasers and equipped for two photon microscopy.

-The Department of Microbiology along with the Cell and Molecular Biology Program at UAB offer a large number of opportunities for graduate education.
-Please contact Debbie Sirles via email (firstname.lastname@example.org) for more information.
+The Department of Microbiology along with the Cell, Molecular, and Developmental Biology Program at UAB offer a large number of opportunities for graduate education.
+Please contact Kristina Sinclair via email (firstname.lastname@example.org) for more information.